doctrine/DoctrineMongoDBBundle/Resources/doc/index.rst

 For Doctrine to be able to do this, you just have to create "metadata", or configuration that tells Doctrine exactly how the ``Product`` class and its properties should be *mapped* to MongoDB.
-This metadata can be specified in a number of different formats including YAML, XML or directly inside the ``Product`` class via annotations:
+This metadata can be specified in a number of different formats including XML or directly inside the ``Product`` class via annotations:

 .. configuration-block::